wadester/asciidoc_notes/README.md

 Migration from the existing format to AsciiDoc is very simple:

-1)  Fix the header to match the template
+1. Fix the header to match the template by removing the doc name, underlining doc title with ==, adding in document name and version like example above (include comma after the version to allow a2x to properly parse it).

-2)  Fix the sections to use --- not === under titles
+2. Fix the sections to use --- not === under titles (without this, a2x will fail).

-3)  Add spaces around bullets/pre-formatted text
+3. Add spaces around bullets/pre-formatted text.

-4)  Fix links to use the link: tag.
+4. Fix links to use the link: tag.

+5. Use [start=1] to restart a list in the same block, for example after a paragraph.

+6. Convert numbered lists to use "." after them.

+This would be a sample paragraph.
+To restart the list use the [start=1] tag.

+[start=1]
+1. This is a new numbered list.
+2. And more list.

 Files:
 ------

   docbook-xsl.css     from AsciiDoc -- downloaded
   Makefile            build example docs
   README.md           This file

-  sample_manpage.txt  sample UNIX man page from AsciiDoc examples

-  sample_minidoc.txt  simple article for code docs

-  template-man.txt    man template

-  template.txt        doc template
+  sample_manpage.txt  sample UNIX man page from AsciiDoc examples sample_minidoc.txt  simple article for code docs template-man.txt    man template template.txt        doc template